 - 1 cup Borax Detergent Booster

 - 1 cup Arm and Hammer Super Washing Soda (not regular baking soda)

 Let me know what you are going to use to have clean laundry after a disaster or an unforeseen emergency.
 I love having clean sheets as well.
 I could easily do my sheets separately one piece at a time in either one of these wash tubs or buckets.
 I want to save my money and buy a wringer, or maybe I will be lucky and find one at a thrift store or antique shop.

 Thanks again for being prepared for the unexpected.
-Please store water, food and keep your gas tank full to at least 3/4 full.
+Please store water, and food and keep your gas tank full to at least 3/4 full.
 May God bless this world

 Mindy recommended this Novaplus 500 Umbrella Clothesline Dryer